The Orthopedic treatment of gunshot injuries |

 Page 27

-... should hold the arm supinated , since in this position there is least danger of union between the ulna and radius .
-The fenestrated plaster is applied by first padding the arm suitably and holding the padding firmly in place with a ...
+... hold the arm supinated , since in this position there is least danger of union between the ulna and radius .
+The fenestrated plaster is applied by first padding the arm suitably and holding the padding firmly in place with a gauze ...

-... should hold the arm supinated , since in this position there is least danger of union between the ulna and radius .
-The fenestrated plaster is applied by first padding the arm suitably and holding the padding firmly in place with a ...
+... hold the arm supinated , since in this position there is least danger of union between the ulna and radius .
+The fenestrated plaster is applied by first padding the arm suitably and holding the padding firmly in place with a gauze ...

 Page 34